 “Talk HIV, test HIV”: ECDC welcomes first European HIV testing week

-From 22 to 29 November 2013, the first European HIV testing week will take place with more than 400 organisations across Europe hosting activities to increase awareness of the benefits of HIV testing.
-HIV infection can remain asymptomatic for a long period of time and a substantial number of infected persons across Europe are unaware of their infection, ECDC supports the aims of this second European HIV testing week.
+From 21 to 28 November 2014, nearly 700 organisations across Europe will host activities to increase awareness of the personal and public health benefits of HIV testing.
+As HIV infection can remain asymptomatic for a long time and a substantial number of infected persons across Europe are unaware of their infection, ECDC supports the aims of this second European HIV testing week.

 Europe’s response to HIV: ECDC reports identify key areas for action

 Europe records highest number of new HIV cases in 2014

 With over 142 000 people newly diagnosed with HIV in 2014, the WHO European Region recorded the highest number of newly diagnosed infections in one year since the start of reporting in the 1980s.
 In the countries of the EU/EEA, the HIV epidemic also persists largely unchanged.